Frankie Hubbard: 2007–11

 In December 2007, the mysterious "Quentin" assists Aidan Devane in finding the missing Greenlee Smythe and Zach Slater.
 Greenlee and Quentin both contract a mystery disease and are near death when Dr. Angela Hubbard returns to Pine Valley to consult on the case and is shocked to see that Quentin is actually her baby boy, Frankie.
 As Frankie makes a slow recovery, he receives a visit from Jesse, and it is believed that he is hallucinating; however, Jesse reveals himself and explains that he was forced to fake his death to keep his family safe.
 When Frankie returns to Pine Valley Hospital to finish his internship, he and Colby Chandler are kidnapped by his father's captor, the mysterious Papel who is eventually revealed to be Tad Martin's uncle, Rob Gardner.
 Rob wreaks havoc on the Hubbard family at Angie and Jesse's wedding before he is sent to prison.
-In 2008, Frankie falls for prostitute, Randi Morgan who is being abused by her pimp, Fletcher Parks.
+In 2008, Frankie falls for a prostitute, Randi Morgan who is being abused by her pimp, Fletcher Parks.
 Frankie even attempts to buy Randi's freedom, but Fletcher refuses; however, they are relieved when Fletcher ends up dead, and they decide to move in together.
 Later a teenage Cassandra leaves town feeling that she doesn't belong.
 Soon after, it is discovered that Jesse had a daughter, Natalia while he was away.
 Frankie is soon reunited with fellow soldiers, Taylor Thompson and Brot Monroe and in early 2009, Frankie learns he must go back to Iraq.
 Randi is terrified but to assure her that he will be fine they marry on March 24, 2009.
 Frankie is injured during an explosion in May 2009 and returns home soon after getting surgery on his hands in Germany.
 Frankie being injured puts a strain on the marriage but he soon recovers.
 Meanwhile, Randi learns she is pregnant but their happiness is interrupted when Randi's former lover, District Attorney, Henry North ends up dead and she miscarries.
 In the meantime, Frankie befriends Henry's widow, Madison North it is soon revealed that Madison killed her husband and let Randi take the blame for it.
-Furious at his wife and father for keeping secrets, Frankie moves out and begins getting closer to Madison, and drinking.
+Furious at his wife and father for keeping secrets, Frankie moves out and begins getting closer to Madison and drinking.
 Randi mistakenly believes they are having an affair, but Frankie assures her that nothing happened between them and they reconcile.
 However, Madison slowly starts to lose her grip on reality and tries to blackmail Frankie into divorcing Randi but when he refuses, she attempts suicide only for Frankie to revive her.
 Frankie later helps Madison get away from her abusive father and they eventually put the past behind them.
 However, Randi remains insecure about their friendship even when Madison begins dating Ryan Lavery and Frankie is protective of her.